 - engaging in light exercises, such as yoga

 - using supportive neck pillows for sleep

 There are also many different neck exercises that can help relieve pain.
-To try a simple exercise for the neck:
+To try a

 - Stand up or sit in a chair with the feet flat on the floor, around shoulder width apart.

 - Slowly turn the head to the right until feeling a gentle stretch.
 Be careful to avoid stretching too far and causing further pain.
 Hold this position for 10–30 seconds.

 - Turn the head to the left and hold for 10–30 seconds.

 - Repeat these steps up to five times on each side.

 For more serious cases of neck pain, a doctor may recommend corticosteroid injections or surgery.

 Some tips to prevent neck pain or injury include: